-Sara Chinski’s pioneering work (2002) in unpacking Ashkenaziness in the plastic arts in Israel has led to a similar trend in other fields, including Israeli cinema (Yosef, 2005), Hebrew literature (Hever, 2008), and cultural history (Chacham, 2020).
+Sara Chinski’s pioneering work (2002) in unpacking Ashkenaziness in the visual arts in Israel has led to a similar trend in other fields, including Israeli cinema (Yosef, 2005), Hebrew literature (Hever, 2008), and cultural history (Chacham, 2020).

 My goal in this article is to uncover and establish the meanings of Ashkenaziness and to break down the process by which it is produced in Hebrew theater.
 I will demonstrate that Ashkenaziness in theater is complex, contains contradictions, and is unstable, as it draws boundaries separating it from other ethnic identities, while at the same time erasing its own particularity and becoming transparent.
-Further, I will show that in Israeli theater, Ashkenaziness is transparent not only when confronted with an Oriental identity of Jews of Middle Eastern and North African descent – as in the case of performances that replicate Orientalist stereotypes (Urian, 2004), or in the case of critical Mizrahi theater performances on the fringes of the field (Shem-Tov, 2018, 2019a; 2019b; 2019c; 2019c, 2021).
-I will emphasize transparent exhibitions of Ashkenaziness as they take shape on stage, not only as opposed to Orientalism, but in reference to the complex concept of hegemonic Ashkenaziness as a product of Zionism.
+Further, I will show that in Israeli theater, Ashkenaziness is transparent not only when confronted with an Mizrahi identity of Jews of Middle Eastern and North African descent – as in the case of performances that replicate Orientalist stereotypes (Urian, 2004), or in the case of critical Mizrahi theater performances on the fringes of the field (Shem-Tov, 2018, 2019a; 2019b; 2019c; 2019c, 2021).
+I will emphasize transparent exhibitions of Ashkenaziness as they take shape on stage, not only as opposed to Mizrahiness, but in reference to the complex concept of hegemonic Ashkenaziness as a product of Zionism.
 A hegemonic Ashkenazi identity develops out of the contrast between the antisemitic image of the Eastern European Jew as degenerate, parasitic and miserable, and the image of the “new Jew” who is secular, modern and vibrant.
 I emphasize that these tensions result in an Ashkenaziness whose foundation is fluid in character.
 Further, I will show that Hebrew theater participates in the establishment of Ashkenaziness in Israeli culture, through four main components: Hebrew culture, Eurocentrism, privileged citizenship, and belonging to the middle socio-economic class.

 The Four Components of Ashkenazi Hegemony

 Orna Sasson-Levy (2013) proposes the term hegemonic “Ashkenaziness,” which describes the following characteristics: a connection between Ashkenazi ethnicity (which can be defined by origin, culture or habitus) and veteran status in Israel, being in the middle class (at least), secularism, full citizenship, and identification with the State of Israel.
 Sasson-Levy clarifies that there are Ashkenazi people who are not connected to this hegemonic Ashkenaziness, such as immigrants from the former USSR, if they have not yet integrated into the middle class.
 Alternatively, there are Israelis who are not from an Ashkenazi background, yet have adopted the habitus of hegemonic Ashkenaziness, and therefore are part of it.
 Sasson-Levy shows how there is a dual Ashkenazi discourse, which delineates ethnic boundaries and at the same time blurs them.
-Marking the boundaries between who is “Western” and who is not, and erasing these boundaries, allows Ashkenazi Jews to remain a transparent, unmarked social group, thus maintaining its status as the universal norm; the unmarked marker.
+Marking the boundaries between who is “Western” and who is not, and erasing these boundaries, allows Ashkenazi Jews to remain a transparent, Israeli unmarked social group, thus maintaining its status as the universal norm; the unmarked marker.
 This dual discourse perpetuates the Ashkenazi privileged status in Israel.
 Zionism created a unified Hebrew culture, blurring Jewish cultural heterogeneity, “…while it also created ‘equal and more equal’ - social hierarchies that largely overlap with the ethno-cultural contours of Israeli society,” (Yonah, 2005, 13).
 Zionism produces a stratified and hierarchical citizenship.
 The Zionist ethos is built on principles that create a hierarchy of the privileges of various groups, at the top of which is a hegemonic Ashkenaziness: